Free Health Insurance? Yes, This Year It’s Possible

 Want to find out if you’re one of the approximately 29 million people who could qualify for no premiums, lower premiums, or subsidies?4 Start reviewing your options with HealthMarkets now.

-Silver Plan Rates Are Still High and Rising in Some States
+Silver Plan Rates Are Still High and Vary From County to County

-The national average premium for Affordable Care Act (ACA)-approved silver benchmark plans sold on the government-run marketplace only dropped by 1.5 percent from 2018 to 2019.
-In some states, premiums are increasing in price by up to 23 percent.
-These high rates create an opportunity for some to find zero-premium or low-cost health insurance.
+The national average premium for Affordable Care Act (ACA)-approved silver benchmark plans sold on the government-run marketplace only dropped by 3.5 percent from 2019 to 2020.
+However, premium changes vary widely depending on geography, and benchmark silver plans remain high overall.

 Thanks to the American Rescue Plan, you could end up getting a silver plan with a $0 premium, or very low-cost health insurance.
 If you earn around $19,000/year, the expanded subsidies could result in no monthly payment for you.
 If you earn more than $51,000/year, you could see lower premiums by as much as $1,000/month.2

 Let’s brush up on our premium subsidy (tax credit) knowledge.
 Premium subsidies are still in effect for 2021 coverage.
 If you are within 100% to 400% of the federal poverty level (FPL), you may be eligible.
 That’s an income of around $12,760 to $51,040 for an individual, or about $26,200 to $104,800 for a family of four.6

 Premium subsidies can be used on any metal level, but here are a couple of real examples (based 2021 subsidy calculations) of how increased premium subsidies (due to the American Rescue Plan) could mean $0 premium or low-premium silver plans for those who qualify.
 Remember: Premium subsidies will vary, depending on the area where you live.*